Taikhun88/around-trip/README.md

 You can add a SCHEME which basically means the way you want the route to be accessed, with secure or non secure Therefore, HTTPS or HTTP.
 If the page were to be accessed with the wrong SCHEME on your local server, you will see a message "this page is not accessible"

+The path can contain a dynamic ID which REQUIRES a type of characters such as letters only or digits only.
+To specify this, it needs to indicate requirements option within Route and use Regex
+Please have a look at the example in DefaultController to have a better understanding of such use with digits requirements